 - a.
-Companies should be strict with employees in order to achieve goals. - b.
-Companies should encourage staff to only take leave after seven years of work. - c.
-Employees should follow company policies at all times.
+Companies should be strict to employees in order to achieve goals. - b.
+Companies should encourage staff to only take a leave after seven years of work. - c.
+Employees should always follow company policies at all times.

 Highlighting Key Information